maozlev/OOP_ex1/src/ex1/README.md

 # ex1_oop
-exercise 1 on OOP course.
+Exercise 1 on OOP course.
 This exerecise is about undirectional **weighted graphs**.
 The task was to build an undirectional weighted graph with functions and algorithms.